Solid Notifications Protocol

 The notification channel has the following properties:

-• One id property to identify the notification channel.
+property to identify the notification channel. - One

-• One type property to state the notification channel type.
+property to state the notification channel type. - At least one

 Where a Notification Receiver establishes the connection, the notification channel has the following additional property: